Merritt B. Andrus

 Assistant Professor, Purdue University (1993-1997)

-Efforts in our lab are focused on methods for the synthesis of biologically active natural products that possess unique structures and potential for combinatorial library construction and screening.
-New methods include metal catalyzed couplings and condensations to assemble key intermediates.
-Libraries of structural variants are then made and used to probe receptor binding and improve activity.
+We use metal catalyzed couplings and condensations to assemble key intermediates.
+Libraries of structural variants are then designed and used to probe receptor bindings and improve activity.